Taehexnlee/ASD_Restaurant/README.md

 ### Layout:

-- Navbar.js: Contains the main navigation for the application, including links to different pages depending on user authentication (Login, Logout, Product, Users, AccessLogs).
+- Navbar.js: Contains the main navigation for the application, including links to different pages depending on user authentication (Login, Logout, Product, Users, AccessLogs, Orders).

 ### Pages:

-- AccessLogs.js: Displays a list of access logs and information associated.
+- AccessLogsPage.js: Displays a list of access logs and information associated + filtering.

 - CartPage.js: Displays the items added to the cart.

 - HomePage.js: Home page of the application.

+- OrdersPage.js: Displays a list of orders and information associated + filtering.

 - ProductPage.js: Displays the list of restaurant products and allows filtering.